JetBrains/intellij-plugins/Dart/README.md

    - repeat the same with Working directory field - it must point to intellij-community/bin

-8. [Optional] To enable internal developer actions add "idea.is.internal=true" to the [IDE installation]/bin/idea.properties
+8. [Optional] To enable internal developer actions add "idea.is.internal=true" to the [idea.properties](https://www.jetbrains.com/help/idea/file-idea-properties.html) file.
-   (on Mac: [IDE installation]/Contents/bin/idea.properties) file.
 The menu actions Tools -> View PSI Structure... as well as the Tools -> Internal Actions should be visible after restarting.